elaforge/karya/doc/quickstart.md

 either on the MIDI keyboard or the computer keyboard.
 If things are configured correctly, you should get MIDI thru on loop1, channel 0, and notes should appear in the score.

+If the MIDI keyboard doesn't make notes show up, make sure it shows up in the startup stdout under "read devs" with a `*` next to it.
+If it shows up but without a `*`, it was detected but not opened for reading, because it's not in `get_midi_config`.

 - Press enter to play, or cmd-enter to play from the start of the block, and space to stop.